bbgit/bbgit.github.io/README.md

-### Conditions as of August 2, 2025 at 2:06:33 PM CDT
+### Conditions as of August 2, 2025 at 2:11:53 PM CDT

 Temperature: 77.60 &deg;F

 Feels like: 77.60 &deg;F

-Humidity: 81%
+Humidity: 83%

-Wind Direction: NNW
+Wind Direction: NNE

 Windspeed: 0.0 mph